4miners/rise-explorer/README.md

 #### Top Accounts

-To enable Top Accounts functionality, edit your Lisk Client config.json _(not the explorer)_:
+To enable Top Accounts functionality, edit your Rise Client config.json _(not the explorer)_:

 ```
 {
-    "port": 8000,
+    "port": 9011,
     "address": "0.0.0.0",
     "version": "0.5.0",
     "minVersion": "~0.5.0",